MyNameRoman/MyNameRoman/README.md

 ## 🧑‍💻 About Me

-I am focused on learning and growing in DevOps and system administration since August 2024.
-My goal is to automate processes, build reliable and efficient systems, and be a valuable team member. 🚀
+I am focused on learning and growing in DevOps and system administration My goal is to automate processes, build reliable and efficient systems, and be a valuable team member. 🚀
 Currently sharpening skills in monitoring, containerization, CI/CD, Linux administration, and security.